 2 to encourage Sector Members from the developed countries to promote the participation in ITU-T activities of their subsidiaries established in developing countries,

-invites Member States
+invites Member States from developing countries

 to encourage their Sector Members to participate in ITU-T activities.

+instructs the Director of the Telecommunication Standardization Bureau

+to continue enhancing ITU's web-based tools, in an effort to make it easier to locate and promote guidelines, Recommendations, technical reports, best practices and use cases developed by the ITU-T, as well as identifying strategies and mechanisms to help and allow Sector Members from developing countries to proactively use these tools to speed up the transfer of knowledge.